skills/idea-to-app-with-spark/.github/steps/3-step.md

 With your app working well now, it's time to do some styling to match your personal brand or design requirements.

-Similar to not needing to code, Spark also provides help with basic styling so you don't need to be an expert on color combinations and fonts. 🖍️
+Similar to not needing to know how to code, Spark also provides help with basic styling so you don't need to be an expert on color combinations and fonts. 🖍️

 Let's explore some of the pre-made suggestions Spark offers to modify the feel of your app.